takemobiteam/takemobi-test.github.io/docs/index.md

   - Stop free replan time dropoffs

 ## Pre-planning Data Validation
+is BD_no_area_price's message rendering correctly? i see "%" popping up on the site actually same rendering questions for a several messages

 The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent via AWS SNS.
 This section describes one category: **preprocessing** messages.